Routific Competitors: 6 Alternatives for Your Delivery Route Planning

 How do priority stops work in Circuit?
 You select a priority stop when you need to hit specific stops first.
 If you have more than one stop listed as priority, Circuit will treat all priority stops as equally urgent to help create the fastest route possible.

-How do time constraints work in Circuit?
+How do time constraints work in Circuit for Teams?
 You can set up time constraints to help segment your deliveries by morning or afternoon, or any other specific time frame.

-How will vehicle capacity work in Circuit?
+How will vehicle capacity work in Circuit for Teams?
 You’ll soon be able to use our vehicle capacity feature to create an even more optimized route by factoring in the number of packages each vehicle can hold per route.

-Finally, Circuit’s route optimization solution provides ETAs for every stop.
+Finally, Circuit for Teams route optimization gives ETAs for every stop.
 To increase the accuracy of ETAs, we recommend setting an estimated time spent per stop.
 This allows time for your driver to park their vehicle, find the customer’s package, leave it at the customer’s front door, and collect proof of delivery.

 As you continue to use Circuit, the time it takes for your drivers to complete their stops should significantly decrease.
 This is because we streamline separate delivery processes — parcel notes, routing, customer information — into one single app.